zitsen/unqlite.rs/README.md

 # unqlite

-A high-level UnQlite database engine wrapper.
+A high-level UnQLite database engine wrapper.

 [![travis-badge][]][travis] [![release-badge][]][cargo] [![downloads]][cargo]
 [![docs-badge][]][docs] [![license-badge][]][cargo]

-NOTE: Some of the documents is stolen from [UnQlite Offical Website][unqlite].
+NOTE: Some of the documents is stolen from [UnQLite Offical Website][unqlite].

-## What is UnQlite?
+## What is UnQLite?

 >
 UnQLite is a software library which implements a *self-contained*, *serverless*,